Exploring The IRmadillo & Its Role In Ethanol Fermentation, Distillation, Propagation & Liquefaction Analysis

 Bioethanol and Biofuels

 Not at all.
-Keit will work with you to either provide the instrument pre-calibrated as an analyser or we’ll calibrate it for you based on HPLC results – this depends on your process and will be confirmed at kick-off.
+Keit will work with you to either provide the instrument pre-calibrated as an analyzer or we’ll calibrate it for you based on HPLC results – this depends on your process and will be confirmed at kick-off.
 Once it’s calibrated the calibration is stable, and can be expanded to multiple instruments in the same installation.

 The IRmadillo is designed to install directly into your process, and “fit it and forget” about it.
 It can be installed through an existing flange directly into the fermenters (either with or without a ball valve to isolate), and is equally suited for installation into recirculation pipework.
 The instrument can then communicate directly with your existing DCS or control system, becoming another part of the way you run your plant easily and simply.

 It’s easy to confuse FTIR (mid-infrared) with FT-NIR (near infrared).
 There was a big push a few years ago in the industry to get near-infrared instruments (NIR) into plants.
 However, near infrared is very different to the mid-infrared light that the IRmadillo uses (FTIR).
 FT-NIR instruments don’t actually look directly at the chemical bonds, but at “overtones”.
-This is a bit like trying to recognise someone from their shadow rather than looking at their face.
+This is a bit like trying to recognize someone from their shadow rather than looking at their face.
 It gives you a rough idea who it is, but to get full understanding you need the whole picture.
 For example, NIR will struggle to differentiate between DP4, DP3, DP2 and glucose, whereas FTIR can easily tell the difference.

 Explore our